phaserjs/phaser/README.md

 * GamePad and SinglePad onAxisCallback parameters have changed.
 You are now sent: this (a reference to the SinglePad that caused the callback), the axis index and the axis value in that order.
 * If Time.elapsed was > Time.timeCap it would reset the elapsed value to be 1 / 60.
 It's now set to Time.timeCap and Time.timeCap defaults to `1 / 60 * 1000` as it's a ms value (thanks @casensiom #899)
 * Tiled polylines are now imported into the map objects property as well as map collision (#1117)
+* Tile.setCollision now adjusts the tiles interesting faces list as well, this allows you to create one-way jump tiles without using custom callbacks on a specific tile basis (thanks @RafaelOliveira #886)

 ### Bug Fixes